jaytaph/joindin_symfony2/README.md

 - Add rememberme option
 - site.js does create some hrefs with fixed url's (/user/view/'+obj etc), see if we can change that

+- OSM type should be custom bundle or something?

 - All the rest I forgot